Rubal0990/TSF-DS_and_ML/Task 3 - Exploratory Data Analysis - Retail/README.md

-# Exploratory Data Analysis - Retail
+# Task 3 - Exploratory Data Analysis - Retail
 * Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’.

 * Trying to find out the weak areas where you can work to make more profit.